upadesh/quicksand/wp-content/themes/quicksand/readme.txt

 /*========= Changelog=========*/

-* nav-background-color on dropdowns on focus has wrong color
+* nav-background-color on dropdowns when focused has wrong color
 * sticky-css change font-weight
 * card-header for pages has wrong class
 * navbar dropdown css wrong
 * navbar-toggler border-color
 * no list-style-type in comments
 * full-width-tamplate changed
+* slider font-size adjusted in mobile-mode

 /*========= Roadmap=========*/